Kuenstlah/Puppet-BaseVM/README.md

 # Puppet-BaseVM

-Installs puppet and configures specific base settings which are required for a test vm.
+Installs puppet and configures specific base settings.

-By default:
+This is mainly for test servers.

+# Tasks
 - Disables iptables
 - Adds and configures sshkey for root (add your pub.key)
 - Runs crond
-- Sets Timezone to 'Europe/Berlin'
+- Sets timezone to 'Europe/Berlin'

 # Configuration